1) Select an image or a shape for Use As Background

 An image tagged as a Use As Background object resizes with the frame.
 In all other respects, a Use As Background object can be styled just like a regular image, and acts like a regular image in regards to Frame Lock and Frame Block.
 This means that if you make the frame wider, the Use As Background object will widen with it, but if you have Frame Blocked, you cannot make the frame smaller until you unblock it.

-To restore an image to a regular image, click it and select Restore From Background.
+To restore an image to a regular image, click it and select Restore Image.
 The image will return to its regular state.
 BTW, there is nothing to stop you from having more than one Use As Background image if you want to stack them and then use styling for cool effects.

 Use A Shape As a Background